T.A.T.u.: 2002–2003: 200 km/h in the Wrong Lane and Eurovision

-The English version of the album was released in December 2002 titled 200 km/h in the Wrong Lane.
-The first single from the album was "All the Things She Said" which was released in October 2002.
-The song peaked at the top spot in Australia, Denmark, Germany, Ireland, Italy, Japan, New Zealand, Norway, Switzerland and the United Kingdom.
-The music video caused controversy worldwide, due to the members, who were both 17 at the time of the video's production, kissing behind a fence.
-Some believed the video promoted lesbianism and pedophilia.
-Many musical journalists, publications and music critics had branded the group's music as "paedophilic pop".
-The group announced their "Show Me Love Tour", which was to commence in the United Kingdom.
-However, both of their proposed concerts in the UK were cancelled due to poor ticket sales.
-In July 2002, Blender praised the group by saying "We have seen the future of rock & roll ... to say you've never seen or heard anything quite like it is a colossal understatement." t.A.T.u. were then heralded by The Face magazine as "The hottest popstars in the world right now."
+The English version of the album was released in October 2002 in Europe as 200 km/h in the Wrong Lane, and it went on to sell over five million copies worldwide.
+The first single from the album was "All the Things She Said" which was released in late summer 2002.
+The song peaked at the top spot in countries such as Australia, Denmark, Germany, Ireland, Italy, New Zealand, Norway, Spain, Switzerland and the United Kingdom.
+The music video caused controversy worldwide, due to the members, who were both 15 at the time of the video's production, kissing behind a fence.
+Some believed the video promoted lesbianism and pedophilia and some branded the group's music as "paedophilic pop".
+Numerous live performances were also subject to censorship, particularly because of the kisses the two members exchanged on stage.

+In the United States and Canada the album was released on 10 December 2002.
+The same month t.A.T.u. were heralded by The Face magazine as "The hottest popstars in the world right now."